 Know Before You Go to Bhamala Stupa Haripur

-This place is not well provided for public transportation.
-It is 45 minutes from the main bus stop in Taxila.
-If you use your own car, use a short wheelbase for a car with a high ground clearance.
+Accessing Bhamala Stupa in Haripur is not particularly convenient via public transportation.
+It’s approximately a 45-minute journey from the main bus stop in Taxila.
+If you’re traveling in your own vehicle, it’s advisable to use a car with a short wheelbase and good ground clearance.

-While on the way, make sure you stop to see the remains of the Afghan king, parts of Sher Shah Suri in the mid-16th century on the Grand Trunk Road.
-There is also a 40-foot-tall obelisk made by friends and acquaintances who like Brigadier-General John Nicholson to view it.
+While en route to Bhamala Stupa, take the time to explore the remnants of the Afghan king and parts of Sher Shah Suri’s historical significance from the mid-16th century along the Grand Trunk Road.
+There’s also a notable 40-foot-tall obelisk erected in honor of Brigadier-General John Nicholson.

 Bhamala Stupa Haripur History

-He said the discovery of a 3rd-century Ding Buddha statue in Bhamala a few years ago indicates that many of the monasteries unearthed by India’s Archaeological Survey do not reflect the full picture of Buddhist art and evolution.
+The discovery of a 3rd-century Ding Buddha statue in Bhamala a few years ago has shed light on the fact that many of the monasteries unearthed by Archaeological Survey do not provide a complete representation of Buddhist art and its evolution.

-The findings were unveiled by the Khyber Pakhtunkhwa Department of Archeology and Museums, which confirmed the many hidden links to the evolution of Buddhist art in Taxila, Gandhara and Swat.
+These remarkable findings were unveiled by the Khyber Pakhtunkhwa Department of Archaeology and Museums, confirming numerous concealed links to the evolution of Buddhist art in the regions of Taxila, Gandhara, and Swat.